scientific-python/scientific-python-archive/summits/2023/2023-proposal.md

 ## Improve joint infrastructure

-Join efforts and resources to adopt and improve infrastructre and processes that are used by projects across the board.
-These include infrastructure covered by SPECS protocols already, including but not limited to documentation, testing, packaging, and CI infrastructure.
+Collaborate to adopt and improve infrastructure, tools, and processes used across projects.
+This includes infrastructure already described by Scientific Python Ecosystem Coordination documents (SPECs), as well as, but not limited to, tools for documentation, testing, packaging, and Continuous Integration (CI).

 ```
 Re-usable libraries with commonly used functionality